New-Map

-New-Map is a former French manufacturer of motor-bikes and, more recently, of very small cars and delivery vehicles.
+New-Map is a former French manufacturer of motor-bikes and later, of small cars and delivery vehicles.
 The business of powered vehicle production was instigated by Paul Martin at the bicycle plant that had been founded by his father, Joseph Martin, at the end of the previous century.
 The motor-bike and small vehicle business operated from Lyon between 1920 and 1956.

 Motor-bikes

 The motor-bikes were powered using motors brought in from specialist suppliers such as AMC, Blackburne, J.A.P., MAG and Ydral.